lVoidi/dots/README.md

 # Dependencies
 - picom
 - awesome git version
-- These are the fonts you need: JetBrainsMono Nerd Font, FiraCode Nerd Font, Krinkes, Varsity and Collegerion.
-You can replace the last three ones with just Roboto, but you'll need to modify the code.
-Specificly, menu.lua (that's the only file that uses those 3 last fonts).
-Just search the names of those fonts and change them by just "Roboto" (obviously you'll need roboto font installed previously).
+- These are the fonts you need: JetBrainsMono Nerd Font, FiraCode Nerd Font and Roboto.

 # Before you install it
 - Make sure that the wallpaper fits with your monitor.
 In case it doesn't, change it in images/global/wallpaper.png.